 Alternative Breaks “Beyond 2020 Speaker Series”

 The Beyond 2020 Virtual Speaker Series highlights social justice issues traditionally explored in our ASB trips in the areas of education, equality, public health, and environmental justice.
-Join the conversation and see important social justice issues through an intersectional lens through these events:
+See important social justice issues through an intersectional lens through these events:

 - 2/06 Wellbeing as a Social Justice Issue [Zoom Recording]